Call-Me-Doc/Goob-lore/Background information/Weapons.md

 Bows on the other hand, are a little more complicated. instead of using a standard quiver, use a internal container to launch plasma at high speeds and generally in a arrow shape. this needs to be refilled, but at a much slower rate, pierces armor and people much better, and with a lighter overall carry weight compared to a standard bow.

-Larger implements of war follow a similar path, with weapons such as ballistas shooting plasma, just in larger quantities and much deadlier.
+Larger implements of war follow a similar path, with weapons such as ballistae shooting plasma, just in larger quantities and much deadlier.

 Weapons that never needed the discovery of gunpowder, such as flamethrowers, do exist.
 A weapon that can go "fuck everything in that general direction" is always a helpful tool, especially when said fire is burning over 3,400ºC.